-Michael Farmer, Trustee
+Michael Farmer, Vice Chairperson

 Michael Farmer is Chairman of Farmer & Company, a strategy consulting firm for advertising agencies and their clients.
 Farmer & Company seeks to bring improved management disciplines and metrics to advertising agencies to deal with the dramatic strategic changes in their industry – particularly the introduction of new media and the 20-year history of declining fees, driven by client procurement departments.

 Previously, Mr. Farmer was a consultant with The Boston Consulting Group and subsequently a Director of Bain & Company.
 He was with Bain & Company in Boston and Europe, and he headed (in turn) the Munich, Paris and London offices during Bain's period of European expansion.

 Michael Farmer has served as Associate Dean for Policy and Resources at the Harvard School of Public Health.
 He spent 5 years in the U.S. Navy as a Weapons Officer on destroyers and as Professor of Naval Science, Iowa State University.

 He has lived and worked in the USA, Brazil, Switzerland, Turkey, Germany, France and the UK.

 Michael Farmer was an honors graduate of Princeton University and of Harvard Business School, where he graduated with highest honors as a Baker Scholar.